-Educated at the Curtis Institute of Music (BM), the Juilliard School (MM), and Catholic University of America (DMA), I have performed in just about every setting imaginable.
+Educated at the Curtis Institute of Music (BM), the Juilliard School (MM), Catholic University of America (DMA), and the Berklee College of Music (Audio Production), I have performed in just about every setting imaginable.
 Whether it's performing traditional repertoire of the orchestral world, brand new pieces for chamber ensemble, or commissioning composers with Valor Brass, I have experienced just about every scenario in which a contemporary trombonist might find themselves performing.
-Memorable experiences include performances with Simon Rattle, James Levine, Kurt Masur, Wolfgang Sawallisch, Otto Werner-Mueller, Leonard Slatkin, John Williams, Zubin Mehta, David Zinman, Alan Gilbert, Graeme Jenkins, Frederick Fennel, John Paynter, William Revelli, Ben Zander, Betty Buckley, Rita Moreno, Joe Williams, Carol Channing, Nell Carter, and Kelly Clarkson.
+Memorable experiences include performances with Sir Simon Rattle, James Levine, Kurt Masur, Wolfgang Sawallisch, Otto Werner-Mueller, Leonard Slatkin, John Williams, Zubin Mehta, David Zinman, Alan Gilbert, Graeme Jenkins, Frederick Fennel, John Paynter, William Revelli, Ben Zander, Betty Buckley, Rita Moreno, Joe Williams, Carol Channing, Nell Carter, and Kelly Clarkson.
 I have toured almost every state of the US as a member of "The President's Own" U.S. Marine Band, as well as performed on many of the band's numerous recordings.

 In 2004, I was one of 5 close friends to form Valor Brass, a brass quintet dedicated to furthering the art of brass chamber music.
 Valor Brass commissions new works from composers and arrangers, and recently released our first full length album, Inaugural.
 Valor Brass has recently begun a number of new media projects, which may be found at its website and Youtube channel.

 In addition to my musical life, I have two Ironman triathlon finishes (IM Lake Placid - 2003, 2004) under my belt.
-I have been an active home brewer since 2006, and recently volunteered at a local commercial brewery in Washington, DC, where I had the chance to be part of a fantastic team of brewers.
 I am married to Brett Emmerson, a cardiovascular operating room nurse.
-We have two boys, ages 8 and 4.
+We have two boys, ages 9 and 5.
 When not playing music, you can find me at the beach or hanging out with my family.

 Thank you again for your interest in The Virtual Trombonist.
 Take a moment to subscribe below, and I always appreciate active discussion via comments or my contact page!